 To expand on this, when you press keys on the keyboard, your keyboard sends a command to your hard drive.
-Whatever you are asking your server to do, the server will do it quicker with an SSD drive than it would were you to employ an HDD drive.
+Whatever you are asking your server to do, the server will do it quicker with an SSD drive than using an HDD drive.

 Choose Your Resources

 Not much to cover here, as your RAM, CPU Core, disk space, and bandwidth resource options are all laid out for you.
-You also have the option to create your own resource specifications by clicking on the “Build Your Own” option at the very bottom of this list of awesomeness.
-The little drop-down menus in the RAM, CPU CORES, DISK SPACE, and BANDWIDTH columns immediately appear when you check this option and you can make your plan resources your own.
+You also have the opportunity to create your resource specifications by clicking on the "Build Your Own" choice at the very bottom of this list of awesomeness.
+The little drop-down menus in the RAM, CPU CORES, DISK SPACE, and BANDWIDTH columns immediately appear when you check this option, and you can make your plan resources your own.

 Some Definitions to Help

 Definition of RAM (Random Access Memory) – This refers to the amount of memory.
 RAM size affects the computer speed and how quickly it can perform operations and stuff.

 Definition of CPU (Central Processing Unit) Cores – Commands you send to your computer go through CPU cores.
 The more cores you have, the more jobs your computer can do at once.

 Definition of Disk Space – Disk space is the amount of storage in a hard drive.

 Definition of Bandwidth – Bandwidth is simply the traffic going to and from your server.